AdguardTeam/KnowledgeBase/docs/adguard-for-android/overview.md

     f. *Block WebRTC*.
 This feature blocks WebRTC, a known vulnerability that can leak your real IP address even if you use a proxy or VPN

     g. *Block Push API*.
-This feature prevents your browsers from receiving notifications from servers, regardless of the status of your browser activity
+This feature prevents your browsers from receiving push messages from servers

     h. *Block Location API*.
 This feature prevents browsers from accessing your GPS data and determining your location